ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR.rst

 * A pull request must have at least one approval, and in most cases, two approvals, from a developer (other than the author) before it can be merged to the target branch.
 * Only a Committer for the target repository can merge an approved pull request.

-  * See the :doc:`current ROS PMC constituents and committers </The-ROS2-Project/Governance>` for the list of people with merge permissions for the target repository.
+  * See the :doc:`current ROS Committers </The-ROS2-Project/Governance>` for the list of people with merge permissions for the target repository.

 * If the pull request has any dependencies, ensure that dependent pull requests are merged in the correct order.